yonahcodes/CS50P/w7_regular_expressions/lecture7.md

 username = re.sub(r"^(https?://)?(www\.)?twitter\.com/", "", url)
 print(f"Username: {username}")
 ```
-- `^` caret was added to signal the beginning od the match
+- `^` caret was added to signal the beginning of the match
 - `\` was added to all the dots `.`
 - `?` was added after `https` making the "s" optional to tolerate `http`
 - `(www\.)?` Was added to accept the option of including "www."